bluefeet/GIS-Distance/README.md

 ## distance\_km

-This works just like ["distance"](#distance) but returns a raw kilometer measurement.
+This works just like ["distance"](#distance), but returns a raw kilometer measurement, and is faster when benchmarked over millions of iterations.

 # ATTRIBUTES